Creating a healthy human startS with preconception preparation

 1. Expose herself to a whole-foods/ organic lifestyle that nourishes her microbiome

-2. Prevent major stress by engaging in mindfulness
+2. Prevent significant stress by engaging in mindfulness

 3. Moving regularly and avoiding a sedentary lifestyle